 Nos.
 Intended outcome Success criteria 1.
 High quality teaching and learning maximises the achievement of Pupil Premium pupils through appropriate data driven instruction (DDI) and ensuring 100% engagement in learning using 'Teach Like a Champion' (TLAC) techniques and coaching.
 High quality interventions, 1-2- 1 and small group tuition enable Disadvantaged Pupils to make good progress.
 Pupils eligible for Pupil Premium in all years will have developed metacognitive and self-regulation strategies.
 Parents/carers of disadvantaged pupils are actively involved and engaged with their child's progress and learning.
 Pupils eligible for Pupil Premium in all years will make rapid and sustained progress (relative to their individual starting points, capabilities, and special educational needs) by the end of the year so that almost all pupils eligible for Pupil Premium make positive progress.
 The gap in progress 8 between Disadvantaged Pupils and Non- disadvantaged Pupils is narrowed.
 The progress 8 for disadvantaged pupils is higher than that nationally for disadvantaged pupils and is close to zero.
 Parent/carers of disadvantaged pupils' attendance to parents' evenings is in line with those of non-disadvantaged pupils 2.
 High quality literacy interventions enable Disadvantaged Pupils to make rapid progress in their reading and comprehension.
 Reading ages of Disadvantaged Pupils to reach age related expectations.
-The reading age gap between disadvantaged and non-disadvantaged pupils is narrowed. З. Disadvantaged pupils will have homework submission rates in line with their non- disadvantaged peers.
+The reading age gap between disadvantaged and non-disadvantaged pupils is narrowed.
+3. Disadvantaged pupils will have homework submission rates in line with their non- disadvantaged peers.
 Homework set is engaging and enables teachers, parent/carers and pupils to effectively monitor progress, consolidate knowledge and identify gaps in learning.
-The number of pupils eligible for Pupil Premium attending Tuesday/Thursday homework detentions is reduced.
+The number of pupils eligible for Pupil Premium attending Tuesday/Thursday homework support increases.
 Pupils eligible for Pupil Premium in all years will have the ICT equipment they need to engage in independent/home learning.
+Homework tasks are set using on-line platforms where appropriate; providing instant feedback to pupils/parents.
 4. Attendance of all disadvantaged pupil groups improves both in terms of Attendance of all disadvantaged pupil groups improves and is in line with their non- disadvantaged peers.